 But for now, he sat down with his tiny Christmas tree inside the snow globe.

-A few hundred years in the future, humans would be able to engineer synthetic humans.
-These new humanoids feel and think like humans, however they are engineered to be superior than us, in terms of intelligence, strength, and aesthetics.
+humans, however they are engineered to be superior than us, in terms of

 This is the story of Claire, a synthetic human, with Mother, the engineer who created her.
 Today is her first birthday.